IDEAL Taking part

-Family members or friends will complete their own questionnaires and also provide information about the person they support.
+Family members or friends completed their own questionnaires and also provided information about the person they support.

-We will gather detailed information over time on the experiences of people with dementia and family members or friends.
-The in-depth interviews will examine to what extent people and their carers feel they are able to live well and the factors involved in this.
+We gathered detailed information over time on the experiences of people with dementia and family members or friends.
+The in-depth interviews examined what extent people and their carers felt that they were able to live well and the factors involved in this.

 - "Very enjoyable - provided me with a greater insight into the future and what it may hold."